eduk8s-tests/lab-kpack-testing/workshop/content/exercises/01-cloud-native-buildpacks.md

 kubectl apply -f sample-java-app.yaml
 ```

 This will take some time to build the first time.
-You can monitor its progress by the kpack ``logs`` command.
+You can monitor progress by running the kpack ``logs`` command.

 ```execute-1
 logs --namespace %session_namespace% --image sample-java-app
 ```

-**We are going to stop here for the moment as is enough to demonstrate eduk8s, which is the purpose of the test workshop at present.**
+**We are going to stop here for the moment as it is enough to demonstrate eduk8s, which is the purpose of the test workshop at present.**